SpoqenAI/dashboard/memory-bank/activeContext.md

 ## Current Focus

-Successfully integrated comprehensive real-time and historical call sentiment analysis into the dashboard, restored full AI receptionist settings management, and implemented user-specific data filtering to ensure privacy and relevance.
-The dashboard now offers a complete view of AI performance and configuration within a unified, tabbed interface.
+Successfully integrated comprehensive real-time and historical call sentiment analysis into the dashboard, restored full AI receptionist settings management, and implemented user-specific data filtering to ensure privacy and relevance. **The 'Analyze Calls' button now correctly identifies and processes calls that lack sentiment analysis, ensuring the dashboard provides a complete and accurate overview of all user-specific calls.**

 ## Recent Changes